famoser/Mensa/README.md

 Has a new Mensa opened, or are the opening times no longer accurate?
 Feel free to directly submit a PR!

-For UZH, look in [uzh/locations_rss.json](./app/src/main/assets/uzh/locations_rss.json).The `infoUrlSlug` must match the homepage slug (e.g. `raemi59` for `https://www.mensa.uzh.ch/en/standorte/raemi59.html`).
-The `idSlug` must be the id of the menu plan (e.g. for Rämi 59, the menu plan linked [here](https://www.mensa.uzh.ch/en/menueplaene/raemi59/montag.html) has the URL `https://api.mensaoffice.de/api/PDF/get/509`).
+For UZH, look in [uzh/locations_food2025.json](./app/src/main/assets/uzh/locations_food2025.json).The `infoUrlSlug` must match the homepage slug (e.g. `raemi59` for `https://www.mensa.uzh.ch/en/standorte/raemi59.html`).
+The `locationId` and `slug` must return something useful in the GraphQL endpoint of [Food 2050](https://api.app.food2050.ch/) (do a query on location and kitchen using these values).
+Note that there a multiple APIs (e.g. [mensaoffice](`https://api.mensaoffice.de/api/PDF/get/509`)); if you find one that needs fewer requests for all mensas, happy to hear about it!

 For ETH, look in [eth/locations.json](./app/src/main/assets/eth/locations.json).
 The `infoUrlSlug` must match the hompage slug (e.g. `zentrum/clausiusbar` for `https://ethz.ch/de/campus/erleben/gastronomie-und-einkaufen/gastronomie/restaurants-und-cafeterias/zentrum/clausiusbar.html`).
 The `idSlug` must be the id of the menu plan (e.g. for Clasiusbar, the menu plan linked [here](https://ethz.ch/de/campus/erleben/gastronomie-und-einkaufen/gastronomie/menueplaene.html) has the URL `https://ethz.ch/de/campus/erleben/gastronomie-und-einkaufen/gastronomie/menueplaene/offerDay.html?language=de&date=2022-08-22&id=4`).

-For implementation details how the links are constructed (to try it out yourself), check out [ETHMensaProvider.kt](./app/src/main/java/ch/famoser/mensa/services/providers/ETHMensaProvider.kt) and [UZHMensaProvider.kt](./app/src/main/java/ch/famoser/mensa/services/providers/UZHMensaProvider.kt).
+For implementation details how the links are constructed (to try it out yourself), check out [ETHMensaProvider2.kt](./app/src/main/java/ch/famoser/mensa/services/providers/ETHMensaProvider2.kt) and [UZHMensaProvider2.kt](./app/src/main/java/ch/famoser/mensa/services/providers/UZHMensaProvider2.kt).

 ## Release Checklist